Beena-Kurian/Ontario-Fatalities-Critical-Injuries/README.md

-## Ontario Workplace Fatalities & Critical Injuries Analysis
+## Data Analysis - Occupational Health and Safety worker fatality and critical injury in Ontario

 #### Overview